hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - threshold level: a percentage of the total available bandwidth of the port
     - each port w/ different storm control levels for broadcast, multicast, and unicast type of traffic
   - limit the broadcast traffic on the switch: `storm-control broadcast level [falling-threshold]` in interface config mode
+  - actions to bring up errr-disabled state interfaces
+    - `shutdown` and then `no shutdown` the interface
+    - enable detection and recover features

 - Catalyst integrated security features